-James A. McGregor prepared the Pimenton Technical Report, the Catedral/Rino Technical Report and the Santa Cecilia Technical Report.
+James A. McGregor prepared the Pimenton Technical Report.
 Mr. McGregor did not hold any registered or beneficial interest, direct or indirect, in any securities or other property of the Corporation or subsidiaries or affiliates of the Corporation at the time of preparing such reports and has not since acquired any such interest.

-Marco Antonio Alfaro Sironvalle prepared the Pimenton Technical Report.
+Marco Antonio Alfaro Sironvalle also participated in the preparation of the Pimenton Technical Report.
 Mr. Sironvalle did not hold any registered or beneficial interest, direct or indirect, in any securities or other property of the Corporation or subsidiaries or affiliates of the Corporation at the time of preparing such report and has not since acquired any such interest.